 If you have a file group where utility processing is the primary means of plan file processing, you can configure the file group so that it is the default processing mode.
 In the file group properties, on the Options tab, enable Process Plan Files with Utilities.
-Typically this would only be done for file groups that use composite plan files.
+Typically this would only be done for file groups that use form-enabled plan files with embedded forms.